-REAL 205/705 Professor Maisy Wong Lecture: TuTh (12pm - 1:20pm) in JMHH 255 Office hours: Th (3-4pm) in 1464 SHDH Spring 2019 (1 cu)
+REAL 205/705 Professor Maisy Wong REAL 705401: TuTh (1:30pm - 3pm) in JMHH 245 REAL 205401: TuTh (3pm - 4:30pm) in JMHH 245 Office hours: TBD in 434 Vance Hall Spring 2020 (1 cu)

-Overview: Globally, estimates suggest the value of investable real estate assets in the world exceeds \$60 trillion.
-This is an introductory course to global real estate markets, with a focus on income-producing real estate assets.
+Overview: This is an introductory course to global real estate markets, with a focus on incomeproducing real estate assets.
+Globally, estimates suggest the value of investable real estate assets in the world exceeds \$60 trillion.

 The goal is to introduce students to the basics of real estate valuation and risk management, emphasizing concepts that are salient in the global context, including currency risk, political risk, rule of law, property rights, and culture.
-We will use current events to help us characterize real estate risks facing global investors.
+We will use current events to help us characterize risks facing global real estate investors.
 For example, how might currency shocks in one country impact global capital flows?
-Will politicians respond with capital controls?
+Will politicians respond with capital controls or expropriation of real assets?
 Will this trigger geopolitical risks in the region?
 What are the implications for the cross-border investment strategies of firms and the implications for real estate markets?
 What should they consider in choosing a country and a local partner?
 How should they structure contracts with local partners to mitigate risks?